jfpuget/kaggle_santa_21/README.md

 ```
 Doing this twice per solution string yields a 2438 solution.

 We can do better.
 Indeed, we can now prepend another mandatory.
-IN this case we can use 1273456.
+In this case we can use 1273456.
 If we prepend it with overlap then we get this string:

 `127345672134567231456723415672345167234561*234567`